giterdun345/Email_leadManagement/README.md

 Add Target - Manual input of a single investor
 Upload CSV- Has ability to drag and drop multiple csv files to db; <br/>
 Only required Full Name and Company<br/>
 -Validate Email button can be clicked to check if the email exists.
+This uses a rotating proxy server scraped from a website providing IP addresses every 10 minutes.
+The emailvalidation part needs multithreading!
 There are ten variations that are checked:

 <ol>
-<li>1st combined no seperator </li>
+<li> name combined no seperator </li>
-<li>2nd combined seperator as dot</li>
+<li> name combined seperator as dot</li>
-<li>3rd reverse lname fname</li>
+<li> reverse lname fname</li>
-<li>4th reverse lname fname with dot </li>
+<li> reverse lname fname with dot </li>
-<li>5th fname first letter with lastname</li>
+<li> fname first letter with lastname</li>
-<li>6th fname letter with lastname dot seperated</li>
+<li> fname letter with lastname dot seperated</li>
-<li>7th lname letter with fname</li>
+<li> lname letter with fname</li>
-<li>8th lname letter with fname with dot seperator</li>
+<li> lname letter with fname with dot seperator</li>
-<li>9th variation if all else fails info@domain can be used if it exists</li>
+<li> the variation if all else fails info@domain can be used if it exists</li>
 </ol>
-This uses a rotating proxy server scraped from a website providing IP addresses every 10 minutes.
-This part needs multithreading!

 </br>
 Target list- gives abilility to edit or delete investors in the list
 <ol>